dask/dask/docs/source/dataframe.rst

 DataFrame
 =========

-Dask dataframes look and feel like Pandas dataframes but operate on datasets larger than memory using multiple threads.
-Dask.dataframe does not implement the complete Pandas interface.
+Dask dataframes look and feel like pandas dataframes but operate on datasets larger than memory using multiple threads.
+Dask.dataframe does not implement the complete pandas interface.

-The ``dask.dataframe`` module implements a blocked parallel DataFrame that mimics a subset of the Pandas DataFrame.
+The ``dask.dataframe`` module implements a blocked parallel DataFrame that mimics a subset of the pandas DataFrame.
 One dask DataFrame is comprised of several in-memory pandas DataFrames separated along the index.
 An operation on one dask DataFrame triggers many pandas operations on the constituent pandas DataFrames in a way that is mindful of potential parallelism and memory constraints.

-Dask.dataframe copies the Pandas API
+Dask.dataframe copies the pandas API
 ------------------------------------

-Because the ``dask.dataframe`` API is a subset of the Pandas API it should be familiar to Pandas users.
+Because the ``dask.dataframe`` API is a subset of the pandas API it should be familiar to pandas users.
 There are some slight alterations due to the parallel nature of dask.

 .. code-block:: python